The Scientific Research Committee (SRC) consists of up to 15 researchers/clinicians in the fields of respiratory and cardiovascular health.

 Dr Ultan Powers at Queen’s University of Belfast awarded £18,974 to study therapy against respiratory syncytial virus (RSV).

 Respiratory syncytial virus (RSV) primarily attacks cells lining the airways in the nose and lungs.
 Intense inflammation follows with excessive mucus production causing airways obstruction and ‘acute bronchiolitis’.
 RSV bronchiolitis occurs in winter epidemics and causes illness and occasionally death to infants, especial those with heart or lung diseases.
 In fact, RSV is the most important cause of bronchiolitis in young infants worldwide.
 It also causes pneumonia and death in the elderly.
 There are no adequate treatments or vaccines against RSV.
 Preventative antibody therapy is expensive and limited to high risk infants.
 Most infants hospitalized with RSV are not in these high risk groups.
 To better understand how RSV causes disease in humans, we developed the means in the laboratory to recreate airway cell cultures that look and behave like they would in the nose and lungs.
 Using these cultures, we were able to recreate the kinds of damage that RSV does in the nose and lungs when it infects young infants.
 Essentially, this is as close as we can get to infecting authentic cells lining the airways of young infants without actually infecting the infants.
 These cultures, therefore, provide a unique opportunity to find out how RSV causes disease in young infants.
 When airway cells are attacked by RSV, they respond by producing substances, such as interferons, that help fight the infection.
 Interferons, of which there are 3 types (I, II and III), are powerful molecules capable of inhibiting virus propagation.
 Indeed, type I interferons are successful drugs against hepatitis B and C viruses.
 Our previous work demonstrated that type III interferons appear to be the most important in responding the RSV infection.
 In this study we want to determine whether type III interferons have potential as drugs to either prevent or treat RSV infections.
-We will use our laboratory model of paediatric airway cells, which closely resemble those in the lungs, to address these important questions.
+The research team will use their laboratory model of paediatric airway cells, which closely resemble those in the lungs, to address these important questions.
 If successful, this project may provide the basis for new drugs that help prevent RSV spread or treat people who are suffering from lung infections caused by RSV.

 “The impact of telomeres on cardiovascular risk in renal transplant recipients.”